-The Agile method was created as a direct response from critics of Waterfall who felt that there was too much room for problems to remain unnoticed until the project neared completion.
+The Agile method was created as a direct response to critics of Waterfall.
+The critics felt that there was too much room for problems to remain unnoticed until a project neared completion.
 With Agile development, teams break each feature into the smallest discernible chunk of work and produce incremental value over time.

-In this paradigm, development proceeds sequentially from one stage to the next, like a waterfall cascading over a series of steep drops.
-The project moves to the next stage only when the current stage is correct and complete, which means that there can be no returning to a previous stage.
+In this paradigm, development proceeds sequentially from one stage to the next.
+It’s like a waterfall cascading over a series of steep drops.
+The project moves to the next stage only when the current stage is correct and complete.
+This means that you can never return to a previous stage.

-The stages of the traditional waterfall model include:
+The stages of the traditional Waterfall model include:

 Partly in protest against the rigidity of the waterfall model, 17 software developers published an “Agile manifesto” in 2001.
-The document articulated a set of values and principles that the authors wanted to emphasize for product development.
+The document provided a set of values and principles that the authors wanted to emphasize for product development.
 In particular, the manifesto’s authors expressed their preferences for: